 Copeman Settlers in United States in the 20th Century

 - James H. Copeman, aged 46, who landed in America from Willington, England, in 1910

-- Martin Copeman, aged 29, who emigrated to the United States from London, England, in 1914
+- Martin Copeman, aged 29, who immigrated to the United States from London, England, in 1914

-- James Copeman, aged 24, who emigrated to the United States, in 1920
+- James Copeman, aged 24, who immigrated to the United States, in 1920

-- Thomas Copeman, aged 27, who emigrated to the United States, in 1921
+- Thomas Copeman, aged 27, who immigrated to the United States, in 1921